Video DRM protection: how to actually stop downloads

 How do I turn on DRM in my browser?

 Viewers don't switch DRM on manually.
 Every browser already includes a DRM component (Widevine in Chrome, Firefox, and Edge; FairPlay in Safari) and uses it automatically when a site serves protected video.
 The only common viewer-side snag is Chrome's incognito mode on Android, which turns Widevine off and will block protected playback.
-Turning DRM on for your own videos is something you set on the hosting side; viewers' browsers handle their part automatically.
+Turning DRM on for your own videos is set on the hosting side; viewers' browsers handle their part.

 Will DRM break playback for some of my viewers?

 Two things to check.
-First, coverage: a platform needs both browser DRM systems — Widevine (Chrome, Edge, Firefox, Android) and FairPlay (Safari, iOS) — so every browser can play the protected stream; if it implements only one, that's the gap to ask about.
+First, coverage: a platform needs both DRM systems (Widevine and FairPlay) so every browser can play the protected stream; if it implements only one, that's the gap to ask about.
 Second, a handful of browsers don't support the protected-video standard (EME) at all:

 • Firefox ESR on desktop won't play protected video.